Skip to main content Skip to secondary navigation

 Reduce Emissions

-Since 2009, a huge majority of Americans have thought that the United States should limit greenhouse gas emissions generated by businesses (77% in 1997, 78% in 2018), as shown in the figure below.
+A majority of Americans have believed that the United States government should limit greenhouse gas emissions generated by businesses (77% in 1997, 74% in 2024), as shown in the figure below.

 Read the question wording.

 A revenue-neutral carbon tax has been suggested as a policy to reduce greenhouse gas emissions.
-In 2015, 61% of Americans approved of the idea that companies should be taxed for every ton of greenhouse gases they emit, and public approval increased to 67% in 2018 (see figure below).
+In 2015, 61% of Americans think that companies should be taxed for every ton of greenhouse gasses they emit, and public approval increased to 67% in 2018 (see figure below).

 Percent of Americans who believed that the U.S. government should require companies to pay tax for every ton of greenhouse gasses they emit